Life can be full of challenging situations

 - just want to learn more about the help counselling can bring.

-We are located at the Central Coast, NSW.
+Our locations are Terrigal and Kincumber on the Central Coast, NSW.

 Michelle is a Mental Health Social Worker with 20 years clinical experience in both public and private health settings and an accredited member of the Australian Association of Social Workers.
 She has obtained a Bachelor of Social Work, a Diploma in Community Services and a Certificate IV in Alcohol and Other Drug Work .